BY: JAMES LADI WILLIAMS

 Two weeks ago, Nigeria’s Vice President Yemi Osinbajo launched Trader Moni, the Nigerian government’s latest scheme to lift 87 million Nigerians out of extreme poverty.
 As part of the Government Enterprise and Empowerment Programme (GEEP), Trader Moni provides petty traders and artisans with collateral-free micro loans to help grow their businesses.
 The program targets the ultra-poor, which includes pepper sellers, mobile tailors, and wheelbarrow pushers.
 The loans range from N10,000 to N100,000 ($28 to $280) and are repayable in six months.
 Upon repayment, beneficiaries are expected to be eligible to receive larger loans.
 By providing capital to petty traders that lack access to traditional lending, the program aims to help people escape the poverty trap.
 It is projected to reach at least 30,000 traders in each of the 36 states and a total of 2 million people by the end of the year.

 #TraderMoni has triggered polarizing debates in the country, especially online.
 While many laud the initiative as a legitimate poverty reduction strategy, others condemn it as a glaring attempt to swing voters in favor of the governing party, All Progressives Congress (APC), ahead of forthcoming state and federal elections in 2019.
 The September 3rd launch event took place in the south-western state of Osun, where governorship elections will hold in five days.
 Prospective beneficiaries attended the launch event in large numbers.
-The Osun state governor, who is up for reelection, also spoke at the event, which could easily have been mistaken for a political campaign rally.
+The Osun state governor also spoke at the event, which could easily have been mistaken for a political campaign rally.
 “The Federal Government either failed to be Ethically Circumspect or in fact Deliberately decided to CORRUPT the Elections in Osun by handing out Cash to Traders on the heels of the State Elections,” tweeted Oby Ezekwesili, a former Minister of Education.

 So, What’s The Truth?